 Where a question is not applicable to a particular artifact, it should be disregarded and the artifact evaluated as appropriate.
 Once reviews are submitted, they will be made available to the other reviewers in order to have a discussion towards a decision.
 Reviews can be revised based on the discussions or feedback from the authors.

-The author-created artifacts relevant to this paper will receive an ACM Artifact Available badge only if they have been placed on a publicly accessible archival repository such as Zenodo, FigShare, and Dryad.
-A DOI will be then assigned to their artifacts and must be provided in the Artifact Appendix!
+publicly accessible archival repository such as Zenodo, FigShare, and Dryad.
+A DOI will be then assigned to their

+artifacts and must be provided in the Artifact Appendix!
+ACM does not mandate the use of above repositories.
+However, publisher repositories, institutional repositories, or open commercial repositories are acceptable only if they have a declared plan to enable permanent accessibility!
+Personal web pages, GitHub, GitLab and BitBucket are not acceptable for this purpose.
 Artifacts do not need to have been formally evaluated in order for an article to receive this badge.
 In addition, they need not be complete in the sense described above.
 They simply need to be relevant to the study and add value beyond the text in the article.
 Such artifacts could be something as simple as the data from which the figures are drawn, or as complex as a complete software system under study.
+The authors can provide the DOI at the very end of the AE process and use GitHub or any other convenient way to access their artifacts during AE. |

-The artifacts associated with the paper will receive an Artifacts Evaluated - Functional badge only if they are found to be documented, consistent, complete, exercisable, and include appropriate evidence of verification and validation.
+- Functional badge only if they are found to be documented, consistent,

-We usually ask the authors to provide a small/sample data set to validate at least some results from the paper to make sure that their artifact is functional.
+validation.
+We usually ask the authors to provide a small/sample data set to validate at least some results from the paper to make sure that their artifact is functional. |

-Note that since it may take weeks and even months to rerun some complex experiments such as deep learning model training, it may not be possible to award this badge to every artifact.
+in part, artifacts provided by the author.
+Note that since it may take weeks and even months to rerun some complex experiments such as deep learning model training, it may not be possible to award this badge to every artifact. |